 The Rock County Planning and Development Agency constructed a Citizen Participation Plan at the beginning of the planning process.
 The intent of the Citizen Participation Plan is to foster public participation throughout every step of the planning process.
 In addition to a visioning process, the County will hold open discussions, citizen surveys, element workshops, and annual "open house" meetings to engender public participation in the creation of the comprehensive plan.
-The survey and results are located in the appendix at the end of this document.

-Town of Johnstown Comprehensive Plan Goals and Objectives
+Town of La Prairie Comprehensive Plan Goals and Objectives

 Goals and objectives each have a distinct and different purpose within the planning process.
 Planning goals are functional ideas and values that help guide the planning process.
 Goals address major essential issues, which become apparent through the planning process.
 They are ideas and values, which are in the public interest and provide an end toward which the planning process is directed.
-Objectives describe more specific purposes, which should be sought in order to advance toward the achievement of the overall goals.
-The town's response to these goals and objectives are recommendations (policies) - discussed in each chapter specific to that comprehensive plan element- and programs - the means by which a community can achieve and/or implement the recommendations- discussed in the Implementation Element of the Town of Johnstown Comprehensive Plan.
+Objectives describe specific purposes, which should be sought in order to advance toward the achievement of the overall goals.
+The town's response to these goals and objectives are recommendations (policies) - discussed in each chapter specific to that comprehensive plan element- and programs - the means by which a community can achieve and/or implement the recommendations- discussed in the Implementation Element of the Town of La Prairie Comprehensive Plan.